imazen/resizer/Plugins/CloudFront/readme.md

 Today, just enable querystring support/preservation when you create a 'distribution' or 'endpoint'.
 If you can do that, you don't need this plugin.

+## Setting up CloudFront with ImageResizer

+Your CloudFront distribution must use a **Custom Origin** pointing to your ImageResizer server (not an S3 origin).
+ImageResizer processes images on the origin server, and CloudFront caches the results at edge locations.

+1. Create a CloudFront distribution with a Custom Origin set to your server's hostname (e.g., `images.example.com`).
+2. Under **Cache behavior**, set **Query String Forwarding** to "Forward all" so that ImageResizer's querystring parameters (`?width=100&height=200`) reach your origin.
+3. Optionally configure a CNAME for friendlier URLs.

+With query string forwarding enabled, standard ImageResizer URLs work through CloudFront without any plugin.
+The CloudFront plugin below is only needed if your CDN strips querystrings.

 ## Installation

 Either run `Install-Package ImageResizer.Plugins.CloudFront` in the NuGet package manager, or: